yahya-tamur/make-steam-shortcut/README.md

+* Copy the .desktop file onto your desktop.
+* Change the links in it to where you put this repository.
+* Right click, allow launching.

-copy the .desktop file onto your desktop, change the links to where you put this repository.
-To use, open the app paste the steam link to your game (It's right below the navigation bar on the store page for the game in the steam app, and clicking it copies it).
+To use, open the app and paste the steam link for your game -- it's right below the navigation bar on the store page for the game in the steam app, and you can click to copy.